 Beautiful Bungalow’s Aging-in-Place Transformation

-The client family wanted to update this 1450 sq. ft. bungalow that was located in a central and mature neighborhood, had gorgeous city views, and a full walk out basement but was dated and no Aging in place opportunities.
+The client family wanted to update this 1450 sq. ft. bungalow that was located in a central and mature Calgary neighbourhood, had gorgeous city views, and a full walk out basement but was dated and no Aging In Place opportunities.
 The goal was to transform this bungalow to fully support this active Boomer couple’s desire to have both an aesthetically beautiful home, as well as one that would accommodate future lifestyle changes, inclusive of aging in place considerations.

 - Improve lighting on both floors